-- Education around food and nutrition should focus on experiences that allow students to explore a variety of foods and build their comfort with choosing, growing and preparing foods.
+- Education around food and nutrition (PDF) should focus on experiences that allow students to explore a variety of foods and build their comfort with choosing, growing and preparing foods.

 - Children do not need to know about nutrients (calories, fat, vitamins, etc.), food labelling, or classifying foods as “healthy” and “unhealthy”.
 This information is too abstract for young children, encourages black-and-white thinking, and does not help them feel positively about eating.